-3.11.3 Spectrum analyzer
+3.12.3 Spectrum analyzer

 The UBX-MON-SPAN message provides a low-resolution RF spectrum analyzer function sufficient to identify noise or jammers in the receiver's reception band(s).
-It can be used for monitoring potential interferers during customer integration and in normal operation to identify interference, e.g. when the UBX-MON-RF message detects a possible jamming threat.
+It can be used for monitoring potential interferers during customer integration and in normal operation to identify interference, e.g. when the UBX-SEC-SIG or UBX-MON-RF message detects a possible jamming threat.
 See Jamming/interference indicator for more details. u-center provides a visualization of the message spectrum output(s) with features for max-hold and averaging.